TaQuangKhoi/taquangkhoi/README.md

 # 🤘My Status

-- 🌱 I’m currently learning Flutter, Django, Groovy
+- 🌱 I’m currently learning Flutter, Python Web Application with Flask and Django, Groovy
 - 🏢 I'm working for [True Tech](https://truetech.com.vn/en/homepage/)
 - 📝 I'm using RemNote for learing and I'm also a moderator of RemNote Community (check it out at [remnote.com](https://www.remnote.com/))
 - 😄 Pronouns: He/Him